-The next day Surendra and Abraham managed to meet the SSP, he instructed them to meet the SP, City, in the meantime I received a call from the Inspector General and asked Surendra to follow up.
+The next day Surendra and Abraham managed to meet the SSP, he instructed them to meet the SP, City.
+In the meantime, I received a call from the Inspector General and asked Surendra to follow up.
 He met the IG and was promised full cooperation.
 The IG even sent one of his officers to go on the raid.
 Chances of success were good, we felt a breakthrough was imminent.
-Unfortunately the same set of local police were again called on to conduct the raid.
-Predictably, there was a tip off and waiting throughout the evening did not result in the red-light area returning to normal.
+Unfortunately, the same set of local police was again called on to conduct the raid.
+Predictably, there was a tip-off, and waiting throughout the evening did not result in the red-light area returning to normal.
 The police agreed to try again the next day.
 That would be a Saturday.
-Despite our efforts Saturday became Monday before the police were ready to take action.
+Despite our efforts, Saturday became Monday before the police were ready to take action.

 After meeting with the Inspector General of Police and explaining what happened on Friday, Abraham and Surendra managed to secure his cooperation.
 A police force was arranged that would again be accompanied by an officer from the IG's office.
 Unfortunately, the same DySP was called to supervise the raid.
 It was as if the police had no one else to actually carry out the operation on the ground.
 Just before the raid was planned our fears were confirmed as the investigators found that the red-light area was tipped off.

 The team stuck with the plan and waited to see if things would return to normal.
 At this point, we knew of minor girls in two different locations.
 The investigators kept checking both locations until finally, the brothel doors started to open in one of the lanes.
 One of our investigators saw a target girl peering out of a doorway so he quickly approached and asked to engage her.
 Surprisingly she agreed so he went inside and gave the signal to launch the raid.